paysdoc/ES6TypeScript/README.md

 }
 new Example() //error
 ```
-Person is a very generic class and term.
-In applications we never talk about a person, we rather talk about clients, employees and
+Person is a very generic term.
+In applications we don't talk about a person, we rather talk about clients, employees and
 admins.
 Those types of people have something in common, they're people.
 We want to define a person, but never instantiate it
-because it only serves as a super class to other types of people.
+because it only serves as a super class that shares the properties all types of people have in common.
 ```
-Remove all Person instantiations and make Person abstract by inserting the 'abstract' keyword before the 'class' keyword.
+Remove all Person instances and make Person abstract by inserting the 'abstract' keyword before the 'class' keyword.
 Don't forget to move the _id generator out of the constructor because abstract classes can't have constructors here.
 (It is possible to instantiate an abstract class if it has a constructor, this is probably a bug?).